cdapio/cdap/cdap-docs/developer-guide/source/getting-started/examples/spark-k-means.rst

 Spark K-Means
 -------------

-A Cask Data Application Platform (CDAP) Example Demonstrating Spark
+A Cask Data Application Platform (CDAP) Example Demonstrating Spark.

 Overview
 ........

-This example demonstrates a Spark application performing streaming analysis, computing the centers of points from an input stream using the KMeans Clustering method.
+This example demonstrates a Spark application performing streaming analysis, computing the centers of points from an input stream using the K-Means Clustering method.

 Data from a sample file is sent to CDAP by the external script *inject-data* to the *pointsStream*.
 This data is processed by the ``PointsFlow``, which stores the points coordinates event in its entirety in *points*, an ObjectStore Dataset.